-The Bohemia Walled Garden Association has been awarded £97,000 from the Heritage Lottery Fund to 'Restore & Develop the Bohemia Victorian Walled Garden for Heritage, Learning & Enjoyment.'
-We raised £4000 at events which, with donations during the last four years for the wall restoration.
-We are thankful to all who have helped in many ways to support us in this venture.
+In 2016 The Bohemia Walled Garden Association was awarded £97,000 from the Heritage Lottery Fund to 'Restore & Develop the Bohemia Victorian Walled Garden for Heritage, Learning & Enjoyment.'
+We raised £4,000 at events, as well as donations, over four years for the wall restoration.
+We are thankful to all who helped in many ways to support us in this venture.